 Hit the one in the middle.
 And I’m not just saying that having just consumed the hottest chicken sandwich ever at a Houston’s Howdy Hot Chicken.
 Nice people.
 Seriously hot chicken sandwiches that can cause hallucinations.
 So do high-end audio systems that cost nearly $600,000.
-We heard one of those this week.
+We have listened to a few of those over the past 18 months.
 It disturbed us.
 Not in a good way.

 Perhaps Paulie and Tony “Duke” Evers had it correct in Rocky IV.